SolomonSklash/chomp-scan/README.md

 ### Dependencies

 The following tools are required for Chomp Scan.
-Their paths can be set in the relevant variables at the top of the script.
-Note that this tool was designed with Kali Linux in mind.
+Note that this tool was designed with Kali Linux in mind, so certain tools are expected to be available via package manager.

 * [dnscan](https://github.com/rbsec/dnscan)- Python
 * [subfinder](https://github.com/subfinder/subfinder) - Go